SEA-ME/ADS_Self-driving-mail-cart/README.md

 1. Hardware Assembly: Participants should provide a detailed description of the hardware components used in their PiRacer, and the steps taken to assemble the hardware.
 This may include photos or videos of the assembly process.
 2. Software Code: Participants should provide the source code for their PiRacer software, including the perception module, decision-making module, and control module.
 The code should be well-documented, with clear explanations of the algorithms and techniques used.
-3. Simulation Results: Participants should provide simulation results that demonstrate the performance of their PiRacer in the simulation environment.
+3. Results: Participants should provide simulation results that demonstrate the performance of their PiRacer in the simulation environment.
 This may include screenshots or videos of the PiRacer in action, as well as metrics and statistics that measure the performance of the PiRacer.
 4. Project Report: Participants should provide a project report that describes their experience with the project, including any challenges faced and how they were overcome.
 The report should also include a discussion of the algorithms and techniques used, as well as the results and conclusions of the project.

 By providing these components, the participants will demonstrate their understanding of the concepts and techniques involved in the project, and will provide evidence of their ability to implement an autonomous system.
 The GitHub repository will serve as a portfolio of the participants' work, and will provide a record of their achievements and contributions to the field of autonomous systems.